lacht/lacht.github.io/README.md

 #### Reflection
 I had met my initial goal for this application.
 I would like to further expand upon this application and include it into a medical database application with security features.
 The first thing I learned while creating this project is that Python has a GUI creation tool called Tkinter.
 I had previously thought Python was used for only command line-based applications.
 While working on this application, I faced challenges of preventing the user from entering anything other than numeric values.
 I corrected most of those issues except for one.
 The only problem left is with blank entries which I am still working to fix.
 I have the calculations reading exactly as per the NIH guidelines and it also displays the same results as their BMI calculator.

-This application was inspired by the weight's program which calculates an end-user's BMI results.
-It uses Python's Tkinter to provide a graphical user interface.
+This application was inspired by the weight's program.
+It calculates an end-user's BMI results using the height and weight values entered.
+It also uses Python's Tkinter to provide a graphical user interface.

 ```python
 from Tkinter import *